Before you begin

 In this guide, you will not use any other quantization methods, because Arm has not made kernel optimizations for other quantization types.

-To see improvements for Arm optimized kernels, you need to generate a new weights file with rearranged Q4_0 weights.
-As of llama.cpp commit 0f1a39f3 , Arm has contributed code for three types of GEMV/GEMM kernels corresponding to three processor types:
+As of llama.cpp commit 0f1a39f3 , Arm has contributed code for performance optimization with three types of GEMV/GEMM kernels corresponding to three processor types:

 • AWS Graviton2, where you only have NEON support (you will see less improvement for these GEMV/GEMM kernels),